Bill (law): Approval

 Some bills may require approval by referendum.
 In Ireland this is obligatory for bills to amend the constitution; it is possible for other bills via a process that has never been used.

 Afterwards

 A bill may come into force as soon as it becomes law, or it may specify a later date to come into force, or it may specify by whom and how it may be brought into force; for example, by ministerial order.
 Different parts of an act may come into force at different times.

 An act is typically promulgated by being published in an official gazette.
 This may be required on enactment, coming into force, or both.

 Numbering of bills

-Legislatures give bills numbers as they progress.
+Legislatures may give bills numbers as they progress.